 What is starch?

 Starch is a polysaccharide comprised of D-glucose molecules.
 It is the most common, naturally occurring storage carbohydrate in plants.
 The starch is stored in the plant in the form of granules.
-The size of the granules depends on the origins of the starch and ranges from 1-2µm for amaranth and rice starch to roughly 100 µm for potato starch.
+The size of the granules depends on the origins of the starch and ranges from 1-2µm for amaranth starch to up to 100 µm for potato starch.

 Both amylose and amylopectin develop during the synthesis of the D-glucopyranose polymer, which together form the starch granule.
 Amylose is a largely linear structured molecule made up of α-1.4 anhydroglucose units with an average molecular mass of 1x105-1x106 [g/mol].
 Amylopectin is a branched molecule because, in contrast to amylose, it also has α-1.6 links besides the α-1.4.
 Amylopectin also has a higher molecular mass of 1x107-1x108 [g/mol].